Boeing/config-file-validator/README.md

     	Format of the printed report.
 Options are standard and json (default "standard") -version
-    	Version prints the release version of validator
+    	Version prints the release version of validator -groupby string
+        Group the output by file type, pass/fail, or directory

 ```

 ### Examples